 “With Verkada, we’ve been able to install nearly 200 cameras across parking lots, hospital entrances, emergency rooms, and other critical areas.
 Every step to getting the system up and running has been really easy.”

-From deployment to system management, Darryl and his team have quickly recognized the benefits of having a hybrid surveillance solution.
-By centralizing camera feeds on a cloud-based platform, footage across all sites can be accessed on a single screen from any browser or device.
+From deployment to system management, Darryl and his team have quickly recognized the benefits of a camera system built with hybrid cloud architecture.
+By centralizing video security to a cloud-based platform, footage across all sites can be accessed on a single screen from any browser or device.
 “The benefits of adding more cameras were never in question; we just needed to find a way to do (the deployment) without impacting the services we provide for our patients.
 Verkada’s plug-and-play cameras removed a lot of the infrastructural overhead I was anticipating with a project of this size.”

 Challenge: Unreliable CCTV Technology